§ Methodology

 Confidence degrades with horizon length.
 3-year projections are tightly anchored to your current scores.
 5-year projections compound modest uncertainty.
 10-year projections are interpretive — compound uncertainty across burnout trajectory, meaning trajectory, compensation variance, and life events that cannot be modeled here makes them useful as qualitative thought experiments rather than point estimates.

 This is not a clinical instrument.
-The Copenhagen Burnout Inventory is a research measure, not a diagnostic tool.
+The Burnout Signal is a self-reflection measure, not a diagnostic tool.
 If your burnout scores are severe, please speak to a qualified professional before making major life decisions based on this simulation alone.